GMC-Modding-Team/Community-Mod-Compilation-redux/data/Mainline_mods/Mods/DinoMod/DESIGN.md

 * Each dinosaur gets its own nest mapgen file in \mapgen\map_extras\ you can copy from a similar dino there
 * You can define the map extra in \overmap\map_extras.json
 * Finally you tell it to spawn in the right biome in regional_overlay.json .
 Predator nests go in swamps, everything else in forests

+# Lore

+* Dinosaurs came here through portals at the very beginning of the portal storm
+* The Swampers expected this and were prepared.
+They believe that the dinosaurs are here to restore our world to be back in harmony with the rest
+* Before all this, some of the labs were already pulling dinos and dino material back here for study, including some with CBMs.
+They got out.
+* The Exodii don't know that this was a dino free world.
+That's very rare.